USMC/COMBAT HELICOPTER ASSOCIATION - KIA DATABASE

 The passengers and crew are based at Camp Lejeune and its New River Air Station, said Staff Sgt.
 Terry Ruggles, also of the Camp Lejeune public affairs office.

-The accident occurred not far from the Marine Corps' Onslow Beach, just east of Camps Geiger and Lejeune, where Marines practice beach landings, but the Marines said the ship's exact location wasn't known.
+The accident occurred not far from the Marine Corps' Onslow Beach, just east of Camps Geiger and Camp Lejeune, where Marines practice beach landings, but the Marines said the ship's exact location wasn't known.

 LIST OF INJURED AND DEAD.